arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 `:role:project-a` which is easier to read and maintain for our administrators.

-if we now apply the following transformation:
+If we now apply the following transformation:

     --ldap.roles-transformation=/^cn=([^,]*),.*$/$1/

 The regex will extract out `project-a` resp. `project-b` of the `dn` attribute.

 In combination with the `superuser-role` we could make all `project-a` members arangodb admins by using: